Elliot-D-Hill/Azul/README.md

 # Azul
-Implementation of the board game Azul and simulations of various AI strategies.
+A Python implementation of the board game Azul.